-Starbucks contends with a new set of inconsistencies from the union
+Starbucks contends with the latest inconsistencies from the union

 This week, Starbucks Workers United has turned its exaggerated social media campaign to the issue of negotiations.
 In filing their petitions to organize, the union fought to have their elections by individual store, insisting that each store is a unique unit that should bargain based on that store's needs.
 Now, in a complete turnabout, the union suggests that they will propose a single set of contract terms to cover multiple stores.
 The union, in its own writings, has acknowledged repeatedly that contract negotiations under normal circumstances take more than 1 year.
 With more than 230 stores now requiring negotiation it is not unreasonable to expect a considerable addition of time to the bargaining process.

 The third parties behind Starbucks Workers United, SEIU and Workers United, have never achieved a contract for any company they represent that is as comprehensive or strong as what Starbucks has offered for 30 years without a union.
 Below is a list of the initial demands made by the Buffalo stores that range from absurd to impossible.
 Proposals such as these demonstrate that the union is ill-prepared to enter these negotiations.

 For reference, here are the annual increases in the CPI (CPI-U) from the US Bureau of Labor Statistics.

 Even with the peak of CPI at 9.1% in June of 2022, all Starbucks pay raises during those years have been greater than the CPI.
 The increase last month to a $15 minimum was for most partners a raise of more than 20% and therefore well exceeds this demand.
 To meet the union's ask of an "increase equal to the rise" of the CPI would in fact be a pay reduction from the increases that Starbucks has always paid.
 Perhaps with a little research about their employer the union would have known this.